pprevos/r4h2o/manuscript/r4h2o_04_tidyverse.md

 In this example, the working directory is `C:/Users/peterp/Documents/r4h2o/`.
 Using an RStudio project saves you having to type this every time.

 The `read_csv()` function assumes that the first row contains the field names and the following rows contain the data, organised in columns.
 After you type the quotation marks, you can use the tab button to select a file.

+The read function has a lot of parameters to fine tune how you collect the data.
+The `skip` option skips the first rows, which are often used for information about the file.
+Go to the help file for `read_csv()` or use the tab key to view the available options.

 After loading the data, R shows a summary.
 In this example, we have seven columns in various data formats.
 The double format are numbers.
 The data also contains a date and some character values.